diagrams/diagrams-doc/doc/manual.rst

 no dependencies on external libraries via the FFI.
 This means that it should be easy to install on all platforms.

-Note that at the moment the SVG backend does not yet support embedding images, but this is planned for a future release.
-Otherwise, the SVG backend is on a par with the cairo backend in terms of features (excluding a few special features specific to the cairo backend, described above).
 For information on making use of the SVG backend, see `Diagrams.Backend.SVG`:mod:.

-Gradient support is complete in this backend however, most browsers to not handle the SVG spec correctly when it comes to reflect and repeat.
+Gradient support is complete in this backend; however, most browsers do not handle the SVG spec correctly when it comes to reflect and repeat.
 Apparently only Chrome and IE follow the spec correctly at this point, while Safari does not handle reflect and repeat at all and Firefox gets it wrong.

 The source code for the SVG backend can be found in the `diagrams-svg`:repo: repository.
 Note the functions `renderDia` and